inspire-eu-validation/discovery-service/A.03.05.inspire.md.elements.md

 **Notes**

-This test may be performed in the INSPIRE Geoportal Metadata Validator that is available at http://inspire-geoportal.ec.europa.eu/.
+* This test may be tested by ATS-Metadata.
+* In order to perform this test using a metadata validator, it will also be necessary to request the response in http://www.isotc211.org/2005/gmd form (outputSchema).
+This requires the System Under Test to follow [TG DISC](README.md#ref_TG_DISC), Implementation Recommendation 2

 ## Contextual XPath references